+Research Track

+Course Course Title Credits

+ED691 Overview Seminar 3

+ED690, or Special Project, or 3, or

+ED695 Thesis 3

+Professional Certification Track

+Non Thesis Option

+Course Course Title Credits

-Research Track ED691 Overview Seminar (3) ED690 Special Project (3) or Thesis (3) ED695 Professional Certification Track Non Thesis Option Core Course 6 credits Issues and Philosophies in Culturally Diverse Schools (3) OR ED600 ED654 Multicultural Special Education (3) AND ED601 Introduction to Research (3) Electives 6 credits Any 2 graduate courses with approval of the Program Coordinator.
-Area of Specialization 24 credits Eight Special Education courses as determined by the student with the approval of the Program Coordinator including ED698: Internship in Special Education and ED691: Overview Seminar (Capstone Seminar)
+ED600 Issues and Philosophies in Culturally Diverse Schools OR 3

+ED654 Multicultural Special Education AND 3

+ED601 Introduction to Research 3

+Any 2 graduate courses with approval of the Program Coordinator.

+Eight Special Education courses as determined by the student with the approval of the Program Coordinator including ED698: Internship in Special Education and ED691: Overview Seminar (Capstone Seminar)

 Specialization in: TESOL

-Teaching English to Speakers of Other Languages Program Chair: Dr. Catherine E. Stoicovy School of Education Bldg., Room 210F
+Teaching English to Speakers of Other Languages

+Program Chair: Dr. Matilda Naputi Rivera

+Telephone: 735-2400